-Line 30 Other Adjustments
+Line 29 Other Adjustments

-Federal column Fill in the amount of the other adjustments (items listed below) which are included in the total on line 36 of federal Form 1040.
+Federal column Fill in the amount of the other adjustments (items listed below) which are included in the total on line 36 of federal Schedule 1 (Form 1040).

-Note: Federal Form 1040 does not provide separate lines for the following adjustments: Archer MSA deduction, jury duty pay given to employer, reforestation amortization, repayment of supplemental unemployment benefits, contributions to section 501(c)(18)(D) pension plans, contributions by certain chaplains to section 403(b) plans, attorney fees and court costs involving certain unlawful discrimination claims, expenses related to income from the rental of personal property, attorney fees and court costs in connection with an IRS award, and the value of Olympic and Paralympic medals and United States Olympics Committee prize money.
-Instead, these items are included in the total on line 36.
+Note: Federal Schedule 1 (Form 1040) does not provide separate lines for the following adjustments: Archer MSA deduction, jury duty pay given to employer, reforestation amortization, repayment of supplemental unemployment benefits (SUB), contributions to section 501(c)(18)(D) pension plans, contributions by certain chaplains to section 403(b) plans, attorney fees and court costs involving certain unlawful discrimination claims, expenses related to income from the rental of personal property, attorney fees and court costs in connection with an IRS award, and the value of Olympic and Paralympic medals and United States Olympics Committee prize money.
+Instead, these items are included in the total on line 36 of federal Schedule 1 (Form 1040).

-Wisconsin column Fill in the total of the other adjustments that are included in the total on line 36 of Form 1040 with the following exception: For any period in which you were not a resident of Wisconsin, do not include reforestation expenses related to property located outside Wisconsin, attorney fees and court costs involving an unlawful discrimination claim if the judgment or settlement resulting from the claim is not taxable by Wisconsin, the value of medals and prizes received from the United States Olympics Committee, or contributions to sections 403(b) and 501(c)(18)(D) plans unless you had wages or trade or business income taxable by Wisconsin.
+Wisconsin column Fill in the total of the other adjustments that are included in the total on line 36 of federal Schedule 1 (Form 1040) with the following exception: For any period in which you were not a resident of Wisconsin, do not include reforestation expenses related to property located outside Wisconsin, attorney fees and court costs involving an unlawful discrimination claim if the judgment or settlement resulting from the claim is not taxable by Wisconsin, the value of medals and prizes received from the United States Olympics Committee, or contributions to sections 403(b) and 501(c)(18)(D) plans unless you had wages or trade or business income taxable by Wisconsin.
 If you had wages or trade or business income taxable by Wisconsin, your contributions to these plans must be prorated on the basis of your wages and net earnings from a trade or business taxable by Wisconsin to total wages and net earnings from a trade or business.